 Holland & Associates Environmental Consultants has been appointed by M & M Trust to undertake the requisite Environmental Impact Assessment (EIA) process for the proposed project (in this case a Basic Assessment process) in accordance with the National Environmental Management Act (NEMA) (No. 107 of 1998), as amended, EIA Regulations (2014), as amended.

-Should you have any comments, issues or concerns regarding the proposed project or the findings of the Pre-Application Basic Assessment Report, please provide your comments in writing to Ms Melanie van Niekerk of Holland & Associates Environmental Consultants, by email or post (email: rivierplaasandsuurlemoen.ppp@gmail.com or post: PostNet Suite #108, Private Bag X12, Tokai, 7966), on or before 13 September 2023.
+Should you have any comments, issues or concerns regarding the proposed project or the findings of the Draft Basic Assessment Report, please provide your comments in writing to Ms Melanie van Niekerk of Holland & Associates Environmental Consultants, by email or post (email: rivierplaasandsuurlemoen.ppp@gmail.com or post: PostNet Suite #108, Private Bag X12, Tokai, 7966), on or before 6 December 2023.